kcrwfrd/DailyCalendar.js/README.md

 ## TO-DO
 * ~~General clean up~~
 * ~~Improve performance of overlapping event function~~
 * Improve packaging of default pre-compiled templates.
+Ideally, they should be tucked into the same dailycalendar.js file, and hidden from the global scope.
-* Draw timeslots table only once (due to the way underscore templates work, I don't think this is such a performance hit)
+* Draw timeslots table only once.
+The performance of precompiled underscore templates might make this a non-issue, though.